aschrein/aschrein.github.io/_posts/2019-08-11-metro_breakdown.markdown

 Lightprobe table is used where each value contains 32 bit mask with 1 bit per lightprobe, up to 32 lightprobes per scene.
 Usual log scale screen space table is employed \[[11]\].
 Table data is streamed from CPU.
 SSR uses previous frame HDR image with different mip levels used for different roughness.

-The data for lightprobe table is streamed from CPU.

 ### Sun reflective shadow map
 {% include slider.html selector="metro_rsm" %}